x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/manage-dynamic-distribution-groups.md

   - **Notify senders in your organization only when their messages aren't approved**: When you select this option, only people or groups in your organization are notified when a message that they sent to the group isn't approved by a moderator.

-  - **Don't notify anyone when a message isn't approved**: When you select this option, notifications aren't sent to message senders whose messages aren't approved by the group moderators.
+  - **Don't notify anyone when a message isn't approved**: When you select this option, notifications aren't sent to senders whose messages aren't approved by the group moderators.

+#### Email options in Classic EAC

+Use this section to view or change the email addresses associated with the group.
+This includes the group's primary SMTP addresses and any associated proxy addresses.
+Under **Edit email addresses** page, change/edit the **Primary email address**, add/delete **Aliases** and then click **Save changes**.

-#### Email options
+#### Email options in Classic EAC

 Use this section to view or change the email addresses associated with the group.
 This includes the group's primary SMTP addresses and any associated proxy addresses.
 The primary SMTP address (also known as the reply address) is displayed in bold text in the address list, with the uppercase **SMTP** value in the **Type** column.